rdlauer/articles/blues/pico-python-code/post.md

 ![finished circuit](pico-finished-product.jpg)

-Now when looking at *why* the components are laid out the way they are, it's always helpful to consult the Raspberry Pi Pico pin layout:
+Now when looking at *why* the components are laid out the way they are, it's always helpful to consult the Raspberry Pi Pico pin layout (especially since the labels are *underneath* the board):

 ![pico pinout](https://www.raspberrypi.org/documentation/pico/getting-started/static/15243f1ffd3b8ee646a1708bf4c0e866/Pico-R3-Pinout.svg)